ajaxian79/algorithms/notes/backtracking.md

 - Polynomial rolling hash with two moduli kills almost all collisions in practice.

 - Monotonic deque: push back, pop back to maintain order, pop front when stale.

+## entry 1

+- Memoization: top-down with a cache map; tabulation: bottom-up with an array.